outkit/elixir-client/README.md

 ```

 You’d find the actual data in `response.body["data"]`.
 Note that the data is just regular Lists or Maps with string keys - no structs.

+### Rendering a message
+To support the use case of _rendering_ a message using the Outkit infrastructure, but sending it yourself, you can specify
+`render_only: true` in the message record.
+You may also want to set `sync: true` in these cases - see the next section.

+Once the message has been rendered, its data will contain a `text_body` field (all types), and `subject` and `html_body`
+fields for emails.
+These can then be fed directly to, say, a Mailgun client or SMTP server.
+See details below.

+### Synchronous processing
+For some use cases (sending emails from scripts, using Outkit as a renderer etc.), it can be desirable to have the
+API calls operate synchronously - ie. perform rendering/delivery immediately instead of queueing messages, and return the
+rendered message and (optionally) its delivery status in the data from the API call.
+This can be accomplished by setting
+`sync: true` in the submitted message.

+Note that this will incur additional costs (see [our pricing page](https://outkit.io/pricing) for details), and that each
+Outkit customer is only allowed a limited number of such requests (currently 100.000 per month), since they are more
+difficult and costly for us to scale.
+Customers that need additional synchronous requests can contact support to have their
+monthly limit raised.
+We expect to raise the default limit significantly when we more usage data.

 ## Message lifecycle